doitintl/kubeip/README.md

 Kubernetes [mechanism](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
 Once deployed, KubeIP will assign a static public IP to each node it operates on.
 If no static public IP is available, KubeIP will wait until one becomes available.
-When a node is deleted, KubeIP will release the static public IP.
+When a node is deleted, KubeIP will release the static public IP and reassign ephemeral public IP to the node.

 ### IPv6 Support